goodekat/LIME-research-journals/README.md

         journals
       - Can you re-explain your vision with the minipage format?
       - Sometimes LIME doesn’t work on my computer anymore…
-      - Explain the details of the locality paper to Heike (ask about the radius definition)
+      - Read the locality paper in detail and added to journal
-      - Should I make the LIME procedure more general?
+      - Updated LIME procedure and R package function notes
-  - Internship
-      - Dixon said he is fine with me switching to 10 hours in the spring (as long as Dr. Caragea agrees)
-      - See list of activites for Fall 2019
   - Graphics Group
-      - show updated schedule
+      - title and abstract
+      - preview image
       - email list (should I be added as an admin?)
-      - Susan’s idea (could we ask Joe, Erin, and/or Charlotte if they would be interested in preparing this talk?)
-      - How to include an image in the preview of a post in blogdown?
-      - Are you still available to talk next week?
-      - Cookies for tomorrow?
+      - treats?

 ## To Do List